with Dollar Tree items and Sweater Ribbon

 I hope you have enjoyed this tutorial.
 When you make your wreath, post a picture in the comments section below or on my social media accounts.
 I love to see your work!
 Make sure you share with your friends and family so they can make their own wreath.
 Share, share, share!
 Sharing my posts can help me keep these tutorials and ideas coming your way.

-If you enjoyed this tutorial, you may like this Valentine’s Day sign, this Valentine’s doormat, and this Valentine’s Day globe.
+If you enjoyed this tutorial, you may like these tutorials: Valentine’s Day sign, this Valentine’s doormat, and this Valentine’s Day globe.
 This scallop wall art is beautiful and so versatile!
+You can use it as a backdrop for a DIY photobooth like I did for my daughter’s sweet 16, for a backdrop behind a dessert table at parties (I did that too!), or as a piece of wall art.
 I think you’ll love it!